opitzconsulting/jquery-mobile-angular-adapter/README.md

 The integration between jquery mobile and angular watches for such changes in the model and automatically calls the refresh function.

-Finally provides a templating mechanism, so that jqurey mobile can style elements in advance, that may be used later by angular for dynamic component changes.
+Finally provides a templating mechanism, so that jquery mobile can style elements in advance, that may be used later by angular for dynamic component changes.
 This is similar to the switch statement in angular.
 However, jquery mobile does not always allow an extra nesting of elements into custom elements.
 E.g. if there should be two templates for an li element,